What to do in Barcelona in September 2026?

 Barcelona Agenda September 2026

 Extreme Barcelona is the must-see festival for extreme sports enthusiasts.
 For three days, the city will pulse with daring tricks and spectacular performances in BMX, skateboarding, rollerblading, and motocross.
 This international festival celebrates not only adrenaline and boldness, but also urban lifestyle and innovation.
-Whether you’re a spectator or a participant, get ready to be dazzled by the energy and talent of the athletes on site.
+Whether you are a spectator or a participant, get ready to be dazzled by the energy and talent of the athletes on site.

 La Diada of September 11 - September 11, 2026